 College students often do not consider the actual skills that employers want.
 Students may be thinking in terms of general education requirements, requirements in their major, and possibly a minor, and what they need to do to graduate.
 They often miss the connections between what they are doing in college and what they will need to do once they graduate—especially regarding those courses outside of their major.

 Let us know about internship or job opportunities.

-The Career Development Center office manages two databases that connect students with information on internships and entry level employment.
+The Career Center manages two databases that connect students with information on internships and entry level employment.
 Do you have one you believe would suit a Lewis & Clark student?
 We would love to know!

 Prepare to navigate the next transition.

 Often the biggest transition in life is the one from college to employment or graduate school.
-Professional clothing may need to be purchased; a brand new kind of budget outlined; referrals and ideas generated.
+Professional clothing may need to be purchased, a brand new kind of budget outlined, and referrals and ideas generated.
 While your support is important, it is helpful to have realistic conversations with your student about what he or she may expect from you.
 Often these are difficult conversations; however, once they are started and details of what can and cannot be expected from one another are communicated clearly, your relationship during the transition will be much more solid.

 Join the Parent Council.

 The Parents Council enhances the Lewis & Clark experience for students and their families by advising and supporting the Office of Alumni & Parent Programs and by connecting parents with other parents, alumni, students, staff, faculty, and administrators.
 Parents can get involved by becoming an event volunteer: help out at an event in your area, help us find venues, or make calls reminding alumni to come to events; or become an L&C Network Advisor.
 These parents provide career and graduate school mentoring to current students.